Candice Pedersen

-Candice Pedersen co-owned of the Olympia, Washington-based independent record label K Records from 1986 to 1999, along with Calvin Johnson of Beat Happening.
+Candice Pedersen co-owned the Olympia, Washington-based independent record label K Records from 1986 to 1999, along with Calvin Johnson of Beat Happening.
 In 1999, she sold her half of the label to Johnson.

 Career

 Pedersen was initially hired as a K Records intern in January 1986, for $20 a week and credit at Evergreen State College.
 Pedersen became a full partner in 1989 until selling her half of the label to Johnson in 1999.
 Though she managed day-to-day operations of the label, Pedersen noted in a 1992 interview that "I'm often considered my partner's secretary."

 Pedersen also contributed to the label's history through organizing the citywide International Pop Underground Convention, which was an extension of a summer barbecue party she'd hosted on Steamboat Island, near Olympia.
 Pedersen decided to make the event citywide in 1991, and was responsible for the all-girls night which is cited as a formative moment within the Pacific Northwest's riot grrrl scene, marking the debut performance of many acts that would become nationally renown.